carpentries/instructor-training/_extras/etherpad.md

 $("blockquote.solution").remove();

 // I wanted to keep challenges, callouts, and discussion blocks.
-However, the icons don't transfer, so I need to add the calling-out word (exercise, etc) to the header (and then render the header as an h2) so that there is appropriate formatting transfered to the etherpad, and that each of these has a useful label in the text-only zone.
+However, the icons do not transfer, so I need to add the calling-out word (exercise, etc) to the header (and then render the header as an h2) so that there is appropriate formatting transfered to the etherpad, and that each of these has a useful label in the text-only zone.
 $("blockquote.challenge h2").each(function(){
   var oldtext = $(this).text();
   $(this).text("Exercise: "+oldtext).before("<br/><br/>").wrap("<b>").wrap("<i>");